alanjameschapman/fruity-fun/README.md

 ### Font Choice

 A font without serifs was used to add a desirable informal tone to the site.
+It has an old-school video game feel to it which seems appropriate.

 Chakra Petch is a variable font, which may help to reduce font family file size.
-Refer to different weights etc.

 ### Lessons learned from previous project implemented here